dougeby/IntuneDocs/intune/scope-tags.md

 Scope tags let you filter policies with custom tags that you create.

 For example, create a scope tag called “Engineering Department” and assign it to configuration profiles related to the engineering department.
-Then, assign that same tag to an “Engineering Administrators” role.
+Assign that same tag to an “Engineering Administrators” role.
 They'll only see the policies with the “Engineering Department” tag.

 ## To create a scope tag